2024 Composer Award

 Review Process

-The entries will be judged on artistic excellence by a three-member jury: composer John Harbison, composer Chen Yi, and conductor André Raphel.
-All applicants will be notified by the end of December.
+The entries will be judged on artistic excellence by a three-member jury, and all applicants will be notified by the end of December.

 Submission